TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/4. Continuous Data Module/Continuous Spike Analysis/Functions/README.txt

 % case user wants to export them
 % 18.
 PlotAppearance: structure holding plot style information like color
 % and linewidth
+% 19.
+Autorun: double 1 or 0 whether funtion is executed in autorun
+% 20 ActiveChannel: vector with all channel being active in the probe view
+% window
+% 21.PreservePlotChannelLocations: double, 1 or 0 whether to preserve
+% original spacing between active channel (in case of inactiove islands between active channel)

 % Output:
 % 1.
 Data: main window data structure with time vector (Data.Time) and Info